 Preventative Maintenance Repair Orders as a Percent of Total Repair Orders

-The Program met its target for preventative maintenance repair orders as a percent of total repair orders, exceeding the National Fleet Standard benchmark of at least fifty percent (50%).
-The Program is currently meeting with several departments to replace several older fleet vehicles with newer vehicles that are less likely to require unscheduled repairs.
+The Program is projected to meet its target for preventative maintenance repair orders as a percent of total repair orders, meeting the National Fleet Standard benchmark of at least fifty percent (50%).
+The Program is currently meeting with many departments to replace several older fleet vehicles with newer vehicles that are less likely to require unscheduled repairs.

 Total Annual Mileage of County Passenger and Patrol Vehicles

-The Program met its annual total mileage goal for passenger vehicles; however, patrol vehicles slightly exceeded the target.
-The Program believes patrol usage reflects minor strategic shifts within the Sheriff’s Department related to vehicle patrols and that the passenger vehicle use decline is reflective of increased vehicle use efficiencies.
+The Program is projected to meet its annual total mileage goal for both passenger vehicles and patrol vehicles.
 The Program continuously works with department users to identify effective ways to monitor the fleet’s usage.
 Although the Program cannot alter departments’ business needs that require driving, the Program continues to utilize the GPS data system to influence drivers on better driving habits.
-Since the implementation of the driving alerts via the GPS data system, the Program has noticed an improvement in driving habits and expects this to continue, keeping the total mileage low which contributes to the County’s goal of reducing carbon emissions.
+Since the implementation of driving alerts via the GPS data system, the Program has noticed an improvement in driving habits and expects this to continue, keeping the total mileage low, which contributes to the County’s goal of reducing carbon emissions.

 - Follow up with GPS vendor to implement utilization scorecards to more effectively monitor fleet utilization

-- Address preventable repair orders to keep the count of unscheduled repair orders low
+- Proactively schedule preventable repair orders to keep the count of unscheduled repair orders low

 - Implement Electronic Reservation System Technology and work with Departments to ensure the technology is effectively utilized